sheenanick/java-virtual-pets/README.md

 ## Description

-This is a web application  application that allows users to adopt a digital pet.
+This is a web application that allows users to adopt a digital pet.
 Users can interact with their pets, such as feeding them, putting them to bed, or playing with them.

 ## Setup/Installation Requirements